Logo for Vibrationdamage.com

 As with most other vibration standards, the OSM standard PPV limits are frequency-dependent, with lower vibration frequencies having a lower allowable vibration maximum velocity.
 The lower frequencies overlap structure resonance frequencies, thereby increasing the potential for damage through additive buildup of vibrations in the structure (See Resonance and Fatigue for more on this point).
 This frequency dependence is often a critical point when trying to understand statements to the effect that "standards were met".
 When such statements say that the limit is the 2.0 in/sec high frequency limit set in the OSM standard, but the actual vibration frequencies seen in the blasts are much lower in frequency, as is often the case, then the standard says that it is the limit appropriate for the observed frequencies which must be met.

 In addition to the U.S. Federal regulations, individual states have their own regulations affecting blasting.
 Typically, they follow fairly closely the OSM regulations, but may differ in some specifics.[8]
-Of course, no standard is "right", if it is applied improperly to situations for which the standard was not designed, if it is misused, or if it is applied to vibration data which are, themselves, suspect for one or more reasons.
+Of course, no standard is "right", if it is applied improperly to situations for which the standard was not designed, if it is misused, or if it is applied to, or based on, vibration data which are, themselves, suspect for one or more reasons.
 The only way to know for certain if a blasting operation, for any purpose, is meeting a vibration standard at the location of a given home or structure is to measure properly the ground vibration at the structure for a set of truly representative blasts.

 Blasting Vibrations vs. Construction Vibrations